biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Rachel Grant
     * Steve Gregg
     * Steve Yenca
+* **Preliminaries**:
+  * Round 1: Won against Radiant Church, Colorado Springs, CO 110 to 65
+  * Round 2: Lost to Minier A/G, Minier, IL 50 to 225
+  * Round 3: Lost to Mountain Home A/G, Mountain Home, ID 40 to 55
+  * Round 4: Lost to King's Chapel, Springfield, MO 110 to 150
+  * Round 5: Lost to First A/G, Fort Myers, FL 75 to 105
+  * Round 6: Lost to Abundant Life A/G, Grapevine, TX 35 to 175
+  * Round 7: Won against Central A/G, Superior, WI 195 to -10
 * **Round Robin**:
   * Round 1: Won against Bethel Christian Life Center, West Lafayette, IN 100 to 80
   * Round 2: Won against King's Chapel, Springfield, MO 180 to 0